withstudiocms/create-studiocms/package/README.md

 project using one of the available templates.

 Options:
-  -t, --template [template]          The template to use.
+  -t, --template <template>          The template to use.
-  -r, --template-ref [template-ref]  The template reference to use.
+  -r, --template-ref <template-ref>  The template reference to use.
-  -p, --project-name [project-name]  The name of the project.
+  -p, --project-name <project-name>  The name of the project.
   -i, --install                      Install dependencies.
   -g, --git                          Initialize a git repository.
   -y, --yes                          Skip all prompts and use default values.
   -n, --no                           Skip all prompts and use default values.
   -q, --skip-banners                 Skip all banners and messages.
+  -d, --dry-run                      Do not perform any actions.
-  --do-not-install                   Do not install dependencies.
+  -h, --help                         display help for command --do-not-install                   Do not install dependencies.
   --do-not-init-git                  Do not initializing a git repository.
-  --dry-run                          Do not perform any actions.
-  -h, --help                         display help for command
 ```

 [templates]: https://github.com/withstudiocms/templates